-Currently, bank executives at the senior vice president level and above are eligible to participate in the stock option plan.
+Currently, bank executives at the senior vice president level and above are eligible to participate in the 2000 Stock Incentive Plan.
 Details on the term and vesting schedule of stock options are set out in the table describing deferred compensation plans on pages 32 and 33.
 The term of outstanding stock options under all plans do not exceed 10 years.
 The following table provides more details on the features of the stock option plans.